fbridault/pres/RMLL/f4s.rst

     void visuWithVtkAndQt( ... )
     {
-        // Code to convert our data to a vtk image Vtk::Image img = vtkHelper::getVtkImage( m_buffer, m_size );
+        // Convert our data to a vtk image

-        // Code using library vtk and Qt to
+        Vtk::Image img = vtkHelper::getVtkImage(m_buffer, m_size);

-        // open a Qt frame and show a negato
+        // Open a Qt frame and show a negato using vtk and Qt }
-    }

 ----

-:data-scale: 0.9
+:data-scale: 0.7
 :data-y: r-350

 .. code:: c++